The Hierophant

 Reading the card

-The traditional and well-worn path is the one that will work.
-This is a good card for all institutional structures: marriage, standard career paths, and most business.
-If your question is about any of them, expect them all to work in your direction.
+The traditional, well-worn path is the one that will work.
+This is a strong card for all institutional structures: marriage, standard career paths, and corporate business.
+If your question concerns any of these, expect them to work in your favor.
 If you are already within one of these structures, expect a period of stability.

-The upright Hierophant card does not suggest stasis and staying still however.
+The upright Hierophant card does not suggest stasis.
 It suggests taking routes to wisdom and learning to better yourself.
 If in doubt, ask someone with experience, or spend time in becoming that experienced person.
 If you have groups of people (friends, family, and colleagues) around you, it is a time to trust in those groups rather than go it alone.

-Finally, the Hierophant suggests flights of fancy will not get you far.
-Stay grounded in what you know rather than what you would wish for or suspect.
-Trust the system rather than looking for hidden agendas and secrets.
+Finally, the Hierophant says 'flights of fancy will not get you far.'
+Stay grounded in what you know, not what you wish for or suspect.
+Trust the system over looking for hidden agendas and secrets.

-The reversed Hierophant suggests that your inner beliefs are in conflict with the situation you are in.
-It can suggest feeling like a fish out of water in a new group, being pushed down by bureaucracy rather than being helped by the system, or seeing a lack of creativity or excitement in your role.
+The Reversed Hierophant suggests that your beliefs conflict with the current situation.
+It can indicate feeling like a fish out of water in a new group, being pushed down by bureaucracy rather than helped by the system, or experiencing an uncreative role.
+The issue may also reside within yourself.
+You could be creating your own obstacles by:

-• Staying on the road well-travelled even though you know it is not the one for you,
+• Staying on the road well-traveled, even though you know it is not the right path for you.

-• Being stubborn or holding on to outdated facts or beliefs and resisting change, or
+• Being stubborn, holding on to outdated beliefs, and resisting change.

-• Simply not wanting to rock the boat and instead stifling your true direction.
+• Simply avoiding rocking the boat, thereby stifling your true direction.

-Depending on other cards, a reversed Hierophant can also mean your intuition and sense of tradition are out of alignment for some reason.
-The question to ask yourself is 'What do I really want?'.
+Depending on surrounding cards, a Reversed Hierophant signifies intuition and sense of tradition are out of alignment.
+The question to ask yourself is: 'What do I really want?'

-Finally, there may be a person in a position of power who is pushing you out of shape or causing you to act in ways that are not normal, and this is affecting your inner energy.
+Finally, there may be a person in a position of power forcing you to act in ways that are unnatural to you, draining your inner energy.

 Card Design Process

-There were three major aims of the card design:
+There were three major aims for this card's design:

-Firstly, it made sense to include the actual Hierophant and his story rather than later clergy.
-It is not clear why most Hierophant cards today don’t actually show a real Hierophant, as we know much more about him than we did even a 100 years ago.
+First, it made sense to include the actual historical Hierophant and his story rather than later clergy.
+It is unclear why most modern Hierophant cards do not show a real Hierophant, especially since we know much more about the role today than we did a century ago.

-Secondly, sketches and photographs taken from cathedrals suggested that a round stained glass window behind a standing character could be made to look like a halo or crown, and potentially both.
-This would allow an image that resembled medieval depictions of religious halos without there actually being any in the image.
+Second, sketches and photographs from cathedrals suggested that a round stained-glass window behind a standing character could mimic a halo or crown.
+This allows the image to resemble medieval depictions of religious halos without actually drawing one.

-Thirdly, a very low angle could make a standing character look like a pillar, so that they seem to be holding up the church/temple.
-Also, the whole architectural aim of many large religious buildings is to make you look upwards, and an upward looking point of view was seen as desirable.
+Third, a very low angle makes a standing character look like a pillar, seeming to hold up the temple.
+Additionally, the architectural aim of many religious buildings is to draw the eye upward, making an upward-looking point of view desirable.

-All these ideas make it into the final image.
-The Hierophant looks like he has a saintly halo and crown, but it is actually just a window behind him.
-He also stands with two pillars behind him holding up a dome.
-A third expected pillar is missing, but the Hierophant stands where it would be, making him the ‘missing’ pillar.
-The low-to-high point of view also helps to give the impression you are in a religious building.
+All these ideas merged into the final image.
+The Hierophant appears to have a saintly halo and crown, but it is simply the window behind him.
+He stands with two pillars holding up a dome.
+A third expected pillar is missing, but the Hierophant stands in its place, becoming the 'missing' pillar.
+The low-to-high perspective completes the impression of standing inside a grand religious space.

 Final Words

-This card represents accepted wisdom, growth, happiness and protection that comes from groups, institutions and tradition.
-Most people engage in them: family and marriage, a career that involves a wider organisation, and wider social and political concerns.
+This card represents the accepted wisdom, growth, happiness, and protection that come from groups, institutions, and tradition.
+Most people engage in these structures daily through family, marriage, a career within a wider organization, and broad social or political concerns.